Jason2Brownlee/blog/content/posts/remote-viewing.md

 "Mind-Reach" reads partly like a bag of research papers and partly like a research journal.
 I like it.

+I have a few more books on the topic to get through.

 If (big IF!) this stuff isn't bunk, then surely an ensemble of viewers is the move here for any real-world tasking?

 Anyway, if I ever write fiction, it's going to come across like the Telepathy Tapes or Mind-Reach.